-- 1 Most often, what you see in front of you is a pretty picture, but it isn't the story. - 2 To understand the story, whether it's small, large, humorous, or profound, you have to contemplate, research, watch, and talk-but mostly listen.
-I've spent time thinking, reading, and asking about the "meaning" of people, trees, rivers, places, and my cat.
+- 1. Most often, what you see in front of you is a pretty picture, but it isn't the story. - 2.
+To understand the story, whether it's small, large, humorous, or profound, you have to contemplate, research, watch, and talk-but mostly listen.
+I've spent time thinking, reading, and asking about the meaning of people, trees, rivers, and places.
 I've gone back to the same place over and over and gotten better and better (read: more meaningful) images with each successive trip.